 Winners are announced at the awards luncheon in Sydney on 6 March, 2014.

 a.
-As we receive hundreds of nominations, a small working group within Private Media (publisher of Women’s Agenda) chaired by Women’s Agenda editor Angela Priestley will determine our short-list of finalists according to the criteria provided for each award.
+As we receive hundreds of nominations, a small working group within Private Media (publisher of Women’s Agenda) will determine our short-list of finalists according to the criteria provided for each award.

 b.
 All finalists are then contacted by Women’s Agenda to let them know they’ve been shortlisted for the Awards, and to verify details provided in their nomination forms.
 This may involve a short (10 to 15 minute) telephone interview and reference checks.

 c.
-Each award is assigned a panel of three to four external judges.
-Each of our judges are asked to assess between one and three Awards.
+Each award is assigned a panel of external judges.
+Each of our judges are asked to assess between one and four Awards.

 d.
-The list of finalists is then sent to our external judges for assessment, a group chaired by Private Media publishing director Marina Go.
+The list of finalists is then sent to our external judges for assessment, a group chaired by Women's Agenda associate publisher Angela Priestley.
 We ask our judges to inform us of any potential conflicts of interest in the list of finalists they’re provided.
-Should there be a conflict, the judge will be assigned to a different award category.
+Should there be a conflict, the judge will be removed from that award category.

 f.
-All external judges are invited to participate in a video conference call to discuss the winners and assist in delivering a verdict when the points based allocation makes it too close to call – for example, should one point be the difference between the winner and runner up.
+All external judges are invited to participate in a conference call to discuss the winners and assist in delivering a joint verdict.

 g.
 Winners are NOT informed they have won prior to the Awards luncheon.
 All finalists are invited to prepare a short speech should they be the overall winner on the day.